rm8david/ThreadsAndSockets/README.md

-Simple test of Multi-User serverSocket implementation in Java \n For every user the server generates a new Thread
+Simple test of Multi-User serverSocket implementation in Java

+For every user the server generates a new Thread